 Data shows that dogs are the most popular pet around the world.
-Looking at Ireland specifically for Irish American Heritage Month, there were just under half a million pet dogs in 2020 with around 25% of households owning one.
-To celebrate, here are nine Irish dog breeds you may not have heard of.
+Looking at Ireland, there were just under half a million pet dogs in 2020 with around 25% of households owning one.
+But dogs aren't just pets in Ireland, many breeds actually came from there.
+In fact, there are more than 350 dog breeds recognized worldwide that originate from all over the globe.
+Here are nine Irish dog breeds you may not have heard of.

 The Glen of Imaal Terrier, also know as the Wicklow Terrier or Glen, is one of four Irish terrier breeds.
 They are named for the remote and mountainous region from which they originated, the Glen of Imaal in County Wicklow, Ireland.
 They were bred to be badger hunters and farm dogs, with the sturdy build of a working dog for the rocky terrain.
 The Glen's history supposedly began during the reign of Elizabeth I, when her soldiers quelled a rebellion in Ireland.
 Many soldiers settled in County Wicklow with their small hounds, which they then bred with local terriers, eventually becoming the Glen.